We are incredibly proud of the diverse accomplishments of our alumnae community.

 the Emily Hensley Award

-Nominations for the Emily Hensley Award 2020 are now closed.
+Nominations for the Emily Hensley Award 2021 will open in September.

 The Emily Hensley Award is designed to recognise the wonderfully diverse achievements of our young alumnae.
 Focused on celebrating individuals under the age of 40, the Award gives Old Grammarians the opportunity to share what they’ve been doing since leaving school and inspire students and other members of the community, to pursue their passions.